 - Capacity: The largest Secura holds 500ml, which is enough milk to make several drinks at once.
 If you’re looking for a large capacity but a smaller home steamer, this is an excellent option that balances price and capacity.

 - Affordable: You can buy the smallest Secura frother for around $40 online, which is a great price for steaming one drink at a time.
 The larger models aren’t much more expensive: even the large capacity frother is only $60, half the price of Breville’s Milk Café.

 - Temperature: One of the biggest strikes against the Secura frother is the same as with the Epica: milk just doesn’t get hot enough.
 The frother will heat milk to the low level of the acceptable temperature range, but you definitely won’t get very hot drinks.

 - Leaking: The Secura milk frother is particularly prone to leaks, which can leave your countertop covered in steamed milk.
 The seal between the rotary staff and the vessel seems to be the main cause of this problem.

 - No Customer Support: Many users have reported issues with customer support from Secura.
-Hopefully this will never be an issue, but if your frother experiences mechanical issues, you may be out of luck when it comes to finding support or service.
+Hopefully, this will never be an issue, but if your frother experiences mechanical issues, you may be out of luck when it comes to finding support or service.

 I like the Secura as an affordable but versatile home milk steamer, but I would want something a little more dependable for everyday use.
 Daily wear on the components can definitely exacerbate the leaking issues.
-You can check this listing for the latest pricing.

 Gordon is seriously addicted to coffee.
 He also likes to write.
 Match made in heaven?
 Yes.
 After years of boring casual coffee drinkers to death with bean origin stories, he took to writing publicly here at 2Caffeinated.